-Please click the thumbnail above to view our 2014 TRIA Scholarly Activity Book.
+Please click the left thumbnail to view our annual TRIA Research report.

 We collect patient centered outcomes as a quality measure so we can see how our patients are doing following common surgical procedures and so that we can improve the care we provide.
 We are presently collecting data on eight diagnoses at baseline and identified follow-up intervals.
 Current diagnoses include: anterior cruciate ligament tear (knee), ankle fracture (ankle), rotator cuff tear (shoulder), distal radius fracture (wrist), hardware removal, knee replacement (knee), proximal humerus fracture (arm), and low back (spine).
 Results from our outcomes program are updated annually and are published on our website.
 Our outcome goals are (1) to set the standard on patient reported outcome collection and management and (2) to enhance patient care by measuring, evaluating, reporting, and acting on patient specific outcomes.